awakecoding/awakecoding.com/content/posts/fix-crl-not-published-when-revocation-server-is-offline.md

 Start-Sleep -Seconds 10 # Wait for CertSvc to become ready again
 ```

+Removing the LDAP CRL distribution point is largely a matter of preference.
+It only works for domain-joined machines, and there's no reason those machines can't use the HTTP-based CRL distribution point instead.
+The main benefit is simplicity: you only need to maintain a single HTTP CRL distribution point that should work for all machines, regardless of domain membership.

-Why does the HTTP CRL distribution point need to be *first* in the list?
-Believe it or not, if Windows sees the LDAP CRL distribution point listed first in a certificate and it fails to use it, it won't bother trying any of the other CRL distribution points.
-Last but not least, after restarting **CertSvc** and waiting a few seconds for it to become ready again, you can now force republishing the CRLs:
+After restarting **CertSvc** and waiting a few seconds for it to become ready again, you can now force republishing the CRLs:

 ```powershell
 $CAConfigName = (certutil -getconfig 2>&1 | Select-String 'Config String:').ToString().Split('"')[1]